Fraxinetum: Location

 Fraxinetum in its Mediterranean context, with the Muslim world in green and the Byzantine empire in purple.

 The fort of Fraxinetum atop the hill Mont des Maures overlooking what is today the village of La Garde-Freinet had existed since the Roman era.
 Its name is derived from the Latin fraxinus (ash tree) and probably refers to the thick forest of ash that covers the hill.
 The Muslim geographers al-Iṣṭakhrī and Ibn Ḥawqal call Fraxinetum Jabal al-Qilāl ("mount of timber").
 They describe the Muslim enclave as vast, covered with streams and fertile soil and taking two days to cross.
 Ibn Ḥawqal erroneously considered it an island at the mouth of the Rhône.

 Identity

+Kees Versteegh characterizes the region as being under the control of Arab groups based along the coast near Saint-Tropez, who exercised influence across parts of southern France and the western Alpine regions.
+Most contemporary Latin sources referred to these groups as "Saracens".
+Mohammad Ballan characterizes them as Andalusīs or Muslims, not necessarily Arabs or Berbers.

 According to Ibn Ḥawqal, the settlement was dependent on the Umayyad caliphate of Córdoba.
 The Muslims of Fraxinetum are described by Liudprand as Saracens (saraceni) from Spain and by the Vita sancti Bobonis simply as Spaniards (hispanicolae).
 According to Évariste Lévi-Provençal, the Saracen crews described by Liudprand were probably a mix of Arabs, Berbers, muwalladūn and perhaps Christians.
-Other sources refer to them as fusci (blacks), pagani (heathen) or Hagarenes.
+Latin sources referred to them by various ethnonyms, usually Saracens, but sometimes Moors and even fusci (blacks), pagani (heathen) or Hagarenes.
+Manfred Wenner concludes, on the basis that all the sources trace the origins of Fraxinetum to Spain and some mention Africa, that the majority of soldiers in Fraxinetum were likely Berbers.

 According to historian Mohammad Ballan, Fraxinetum was not just a settlement, but a frontier state that was regionally important economically and militarily.